Is the difference a small step or a giant leap?

 Hang on tight!

-Faith: Moon landings are not a hoax.
-They happened, the evidence is incontrovertible.
+Faith: The idea that moon landings are a hoax is simply ludicrous.
+They moon landings happened, the evidence is incontrovertible.

 Skip: What is that evidence?

-Faith: This article shows and tells how photographs taken by NASA's reconnaissance lunar orbiter reveal human footprints on the moon.
+Faith: This article tells and shows how photographs taken by NASA's reconnaissance lunar orbiter reveal human footprints on the moon.

 Skip: OK, but the photographs could be fakes.
 Or maybe NASA actually landed a mechanical lunar rover on the moon that has two wheels on each side with boots in place of tyre treads, and it was set to "walk" around a bit.
 Voila!
 Footprints.